Whoaa512/starred/README.md

 - [smacke/ffsubsync](https://github.com/smacke/ffsubsync) - Automagically synchronize subtitles with video.
 - [deepfakes/faceswap](https://github.com/deepfakes/faceswap) - Deepfakes Software For All
 - [openai/gpt-2](https://github.com/openai/gpt-2) - Code for the paper "Language Models are Unsupervised Multitask Learners"
-- [dj-stripe/dj-stripe](https://github.com/dj-stripe/dj-stripe) - dj-stripe automatically syncs your Stripe Data to your local database as pre-implemented Django Models allowing you to use the Django ORM, in your code, to work with the data making it easier and faster.
+- [dj-stripe/dj-stripe](https://github.com/dj-stripe/dj-stripe) - dj-stripe automatically syncs your Stripe Data to your local database as pre-implemented Django Models allowing you to use the Django ORM, in your code, to work with the data making it easier and fast
 - [AlexanderWillner/runMacOSinVirtualBox](https://github.com/AlexanderWillner/runMacOSinVirtualBox) - Run macOS 10.16 Big Sur (and other versions) in VirtualBox on macOS
 - [keithrozario/Klayers](https://github.com/keithrozario/Klayers) - Python Packages as AWS Lambda Layers
 - [giampaolo/psutil](https://github.com/giampaolo/psutil) - Cross-platform lib for process and system monitoring in Python